kplattret/kevinplattret.com/work.md

 ---
 layout: default
-title: Portfolio
+title: Work
 description: This is a selection of my work.
 I will not list all the projects I have done or contributed to here, instead I decided to show you examples which I think reflect my work the most.
-slug: /portfolio
+in_nav: true
-in-nav: true
+redirect_from: /portfolio
 ---

 <div class="featured">